Protecting your textiles

 Here are some basic guidelines for handling textiles:

-- Everyone should wear clean cotton gloves whenever handling textiles.
+- Everyone should wear clean cotton gloves whenever handling textiles, unless the object is particularly fragile.

-- Develop a plan for the public interacting with textiles, whether that will involve touching or not.
-Have designated handling collections of non-accessioned material for the public to touch, protecting more valuable items.
+- Develop a plan for publicly displaying your textiles.
+Consider having designated handling collectionsfor the public to touch, protecting more valuable items.

 General care tips